Conspiracy of Fire Nuclei: 2024 Labour Ministry bombing

 On February 3, 2024, a bomb detonated outside the Greek Labour Ministry in Athens.
 Responsibility for the attack was later claimed by a new group calling itself the 'Revolutionary Class Self-Defence'.
-Police suspect that this supposed group includes militants drafted by terrorists remaining at large after Greece's largest terror group (17N) was disbanded over two decades ago.
 No casualties were reported in the blast.

-However, one of the suspects arrested has been linked to the SPF.
+One of the suspects arrested has been linked to the SPF.

 Arrests and escapes

+On March 14, 2011, Greek authorities conducted a raid in Athens, arresting six suspected members of the militant group Conspiracy of Fire Nuclei.
+The individuals were detained in Athens on charges of participating in a terrorist organization and possessing explosives, following a series of letter bomb attacks targeting European officials.

 In June 2019, Giannis Michalidis, alleged by police to be a member of Conspiracy Cells of Fire known as “The Syntagma Archer”, escaped from the agricultural prison of Tyrintha.
 In the same month two Anarchist robbers and an associate with alleged ties to The Conspiracy Cells of Fire were arrested attempting to rob a money delivery van in Thessaloniki.
 The two men, Yiannis Dimitrakis and Costas Sakkas attempted to rob a delivery van at Thessaloniki's AHEPA Hospital posing as a doctor and patient before being apprehended by Counter-Terrorism officers.